 “Did she recognise you?”

-“Yes, and said she can’t wait to show off to her daughter how cool she is having a friend like me.”
+“Yes, and she said she can’t wait to show off to her daughter her cool new friend.”

 “Will you do me one favour?”